- Anne-Barrie Hunter, co-director

 - Melissa Arreola Peña, collaborator

-Melissa Arreola Peña is a first generation undergraduate student (class of 2015) at the University of Colorado Boulder.
+Melissa Arreola Peña is a first generation college graduate (class of 2015) from the University of Colorado Boulder.
 She earned a degree in Ethnic Studies with a Women and Gender Studies minor.
 Melissa is interested in expanding her research experience and knowledge to later pursue her research on underrepresented populations.
-She wants to do research on how to close the education gap in societies to be able to build a better and stronger America.
+She wants to help close the education gap in societies to be able to build a better and stronger America.
 She is very passionate about being able to give back to her community and learning how to increase underrepresented populations in higher education.
 With E&ER, Melissa has studied out-of-school-time science programs for youth, university outreach programs, and science teacher professional development.
 She also worked on a participatory action research project with CU Engage, examining the engagement of students of color in CU campus life.
 Melissa joined E&ER in 2012 and graduated from CU in 2015.
-She now works as a Parent Organizer in Health Justice for Padres y Jóvenes Unidos and now works on family and community engagement for the Denver Public Schools.
+She has worked as an organizer for Padres y Jóvenes Unidos and now works on family and community engagement for the Denver Public Schools.

 - Chuck Hayward, senior professional research assistant